 Where can I sign up?

 Mikael Ena: As always when you want to find information, head to the Dataton web page.
-We have a separate tab there for training sessions (North America: and we will announce this online training session exactly the same way we do with our in real-life training sessions.
+We have a separate tab there for training sessions and we will announce this online training session exactly the same way we do with our in real-life training sessions.

 Why should I choose the Digital Academy?